quasarframework/quasar-framework.org/source/components/icons.md

 ---

 The Quasar Icon component allows you to easily insert icons within other components or any other area of your pages, as you'd like.
-Quasar currently supports: [Material Icons](https://material.io/icons/) out of the box, but you can add [Font Awesome](http://fontawesome.io/icons/) and [Ionicons](http://ionicons.com/).
-Learn how to include the last two by reading on.
+Quasar currently supports: [Material Icons](https://material.io/icons/) out of the box, but you can add [Font Awesome](http://fontawesome.io/icons/), [Ionicons](http://ionicons.com/) and [IcoMoon](https://icomoon.io/).
+Learn how to include the last three (which are optional) by reading on.

 Importing the required font icons is required in order to make them work.
 Read [Importing Icons](#Importing-Icons) section for more details.

+Please [submit a request](https://github.com/quasarframework/quasar/issues/new) if your favorite font icon is not listed here.

 ## Basic Usage
 Learn how to include the font icons that you need in the next sections, but for now, let's take a look at how we can use QIcon component: